MicrosoftDocs/entra-docs/docs/identity-platform/tutorial-single-page-apps-angular-call-api.md

 ---
-title: "Tutorial: Call an API from a Angular single-page app"
+title: "Tutorial: Call an API from an Angular single-page app"
 description: Call an API from an Angular single-page app in a Microsoft Entra tenant.
 Learn secure access and data retrieval steps.
 author: henrymbuguakiarie
 manager: mwongerapk